brightflash64/Linux-Respinner/README.md

-**Ubuntu-Respinner**
+**Linux-Respinner**

-A script to respin and maintain Ubuntu ISO file releases.
+A script to respin and maintain Debian / Ubuntu / Linux Mint ISO file releases.

 Usage: